Skip to content

 Array jobs are jobs where the job setup, including job size, memory, time etc. is constant, but the application input varies.
 One use case are parameter studies.

-Instead of submitting N jobs independently, you can submit one array job unifying N tasks.
+Instead of submitting N jobs independently, you can submit one array job unifying N jobs.
 These provide advantages in the job handling as well as for the SLURM scheduler.

 Submitting an Array